IIEWFL/prog6221-part-1-ST10091324/README.md

 - Remove ingredients
 - Increase quantities of ingredients and much more

-the user will be able to perform more functions as the project evolves. the project is written in C# and is currently limited to the command line. for a deeper dive into the functionality of the project, have a look at the code.
+The user will be able to perform more functions as the project evolves.
+The project is written in C# and is currently limited to the command line.
+For a deeper dive into the functionality of the project, have a look at the code.

 ## Downloading, Opening and Running the project part 1
 - Heard over to the main branch of this project